whitneyburton/portfolios/students/1701-back/mark_stover/20170608-mark-stover-m3.markdown

 #### **Playing a Part**

-> \<I have served my second term as a SAB rep. I feel this inning our retros were well facilitated and produced productive conversations.
-Also, I have been trying hard to make friends outside of our mod in hopes of stitching the Turing community closer together.>
+> \<I have made it a point to make friends outside of our mod in hopes of stitching the Turing community closer together.>

 ------------------